Four bankers who helped Putin's friend set up Swiss bank account convicted

 The executives - three Russians and one Swiss - helped Roldugin, who is godfather to Putin's eldest daughter Maria, deposit millions of francs in Swiss bank accounts between 2014 and 2016.

-The men, who cannot be identified under Swiss reporting restrictions, were found guilty at a hearing at Zurich District Court and were given suspended sentences of seven months each.
+The men, who cannot be identified under Swiss reporting restrictions, were found guilty at a hearing at Zurich District Court and were given fines totaling 741,000 Swiss francs ($809,040.29), suspended for two years.

+A spokesman for Gazprombank, where the four executives worked, described the decision as a "black day," adding the bankers would all appeal.

+Judge Sebastian Aeppli said it was not possible to establish the real owner of the funds, but the bankers had failed in their duty to conduct due diligence and check.

 The case highlights how people like Roldugin were used as "strawmen", the indictment seen by Reuters said, a way to hide the true owners of money.

-The prosecution had alleged the men failed to do enough to determine the identity of the real owner of the funds and it was implausible that Roldugin could be the real owner.
+"It is an important sign that diligence of the law against money laundering has to be respected," he said on Thursday.

-Sums of around 30 million Swiss francs ($31.84 million) were involved in the case, said public prosecutor Jan Hoffmann.
+Sums of around 30 million Swiss francs ($31.84 million) were involved in the case, Hoffmann told an earlier hearing.

-This was despite the musician, who appears on Switzerland's list of sanctioned Russians, having no listed activity as a businessman.
+This happened even though the musician, who appears on Switzerland's list of sanctioned Russians, had no listed activity as a businessman.

-At the time, the musician told the New York Times that he was certainly not a businessman and did not himself own millions, according to the indictment.

-Roldugin was among scores of members of Putin's inner circle sanctioned by the West, including Switzerland, after Russia invaded Ukraine in 2022.
+Roldugin was among members of Putin's inner circle sanctioned by the West, including Switzerland, after Russia invaded Ukraine in 2022.

-"All the evidence runs contrary to Sergey Roldugin being the real owner of the assets," prosecuting lawyer Hoffmann told the court at an earlier hearing.
-"The bankers have not followed the rules and should therefore be punished," he added.

 Putin has in the past described Roldugin as a friend, a brilliant musician and benefactor, who has honestly earned some money from a minority stake in a Russian company.

-The Kremlin has previously dismissed any suggestion that Roldugin's funds are linked to the Russian leader as anti-Russian "Putinophobia".
+The Kremlin has previously dismissed any suggestion that Roldugin's funds are linked to the Russian leader as anti-Russian "Putinophobia", saying Putin's finances were a matter of public record.

-It says Putin's finances are a matter of public record and he has regularly declared his assets and salary to Russian voters.

-The defence had argued that Roldugin had confirmed in writing last year that the bank had correctly identified him as the beneficial owner of the accounts.

 "Sergey Roldugin is not just any cellist and conductor, but also a Kremlin favourite who obviously had access to special financing possibilities that allows him to accumulate substantial wealth," the defence said, according to a pre-trial briefing.